verseles/progressable/README.md

 ## License

-The Laravel Progressable package is open-sourced software licensed under the [MIT license](./LICENSE.md).
+The Progressable package is open-sourced software licensed under the [MIT license](./LICENSE.md).